 TreatmentTalk with your doctor about the best treatment plan for you.
 Education and therapy are usually parts of the treatment plan.
-In some cases, medicine may be needed.
+In some cases, medications may be needed.

 Education and TherapyLearning about TS is a very important part of treatment.
 Education can also be helpful for your family, friends, and coworkers.Therapy can also help you develop habits to help manage tics or other related symptoms.
 Types of therapy include:

 - Behavior therapy can help people with TS learn to substitute their tics with other movements or sounds that are more acceptable.

 - Cognitive behavioral therapy can help reduce obsessive-compulsive symptoms.